withastro/roadmap/proposals/0048-container-api.md

 - `AstroContainer::create`: creates a new instance of the container.
 - `AstroContainer.renderToString`: renders a component and return a string.
 - `AstroContainer.renderToResponse`: renders a component and returns the `Response` emitted by the rendering phase.
+- `AstroContainer.addServerRenderer`: to programmatically store a renderer inside the container.

 ### `create` function